Instathings/documentation/docs/guides/introduction.md

 ## Compatible hardware

 There are many IoT protocols and devices that can be used to create a smart environment.
+We support Zigbee, Modbus and KNX protocol.

-The first one that we support is Zigbee, a very versatile and popular standard that gives you the opportunity to use hundreds of low-cost wireless devices to create your smart environment.
+Zigbee is a very versatile and popular standard that gives you the opportunity to use hundreds of low-cost wireless devices to create your smart environment.

-Zigbee is the technology that powers most smart home systems from brands like Samsung SmartThings, Ikea, General Electrics, Xiaomi, BTicino, Philips...
+Modbus is a serial communications protocol and has become a de facto standard communication protocol and is now a commonly available means of connecting industrial electronic devices.

+KNX is an open standard for commercial and domestic building automation.

-Check the **<a href="/docs/all-devices.html" class="external-link" target="_blank">supported devices page</a>** to get a full list.
+Check the **<a href="/docs/en/protocols.html" class="external-link" target="_blank">supported protocols page</a>** to get a full list.